- When should I declare?

 You must have a 2.0 cumulative G.P.A., a 2.0 major G.P.A. (upper- and lower-division courses combined) and a 2.0 upper-division major G.P.A. to declare the major.
 This is a C average and is considered to be good academic standing in the College of Letters and Science.

 No, it is not.
-If you have taken the courses necessary to get into the major (see question #1), are in good academic standing, and have a reasonable amount of time to complete the upper-division requirements, you will be admitted to the major.
+If you have taken the courses necessary to get into the major (see declaration page), are in good academic standing, and have a reasonable amount of time to complete the upper-division requirements, you will be admitted to the major.

 All lower- and upper-division courses must be taken for a letter grade if they are to be used towards satisfaction of the major requirements.

-While we would hope that you earn at least Cs in all of your classes, you must officially pass all courses (D-) and your major G.P.A.s must stay at or above 2.0.
-Note though that we've noticed a correlation between the grade students receive in Biology 1A/1AL and their upper-division MCB G.P.A.
+While we would hope that you earn at least Cs in all of your classes, you must officially pass all courses (D- or better) and your major G.P.A.s must stay at or above 2.0.
+Note though that we've noticed a correlation between the grade students receive in Biology 1A/1AL and their upper-division MCB GPA.

 There are 9 lower-division courses required for the MCB major, which total 39 units.
-You are then required to take 22 to 28 upper-division units, depending upon which emphasis and track you choose.
+You are then required to take a minimum of 21 upper division units, however your requirements will automatically give you 22 to 24 upper-division units, depending upon which emphasis and electives you choose.

 We have 9 possible major programs to follow.
 Each has its own set of approved electives.
 Some, but not all, of these lists include courses from other departments.

 The MCB requirements are only a portion of the requirements necessary for the B.A. degree.
 Consult with advisors in the College of Letters and Science regarding other requirements such as breadth, unit, residency and upper-division units outside the major.